 - 13.1.
 The DSL is responsible for: - Procedure; - Holding and being conversant with current University, local and national Child Protection procedures; - Keeping up to date through recognised training, preferably provided by the Local Safeguarding Children Board/Partnership or equivalent.
 It is a requirement that this takes place at least every two years. - Reviewing and updating the College's Safeguarding and Child Protection Policies and University policies and procedures.
 Any deficiencies or weaknesses in the policies and procedures must be remedied without delay; - Liaison over safeguarding matters with the University Safeguarding Officer; - Briefing and guiding those in regular contact with children and young people in College on Safeguarding matters.
-This includes the briefing of new staff as part of their induction; - Ensuring that, through the usual processes of induction, each College Staff has access to the Safeguarding Procedures and has read them within 3 months of being appointed;

-- Receiving reports of alleged or suspected abuse of children within the College, or reported by a child relating to incidents at home or outside the College, contacting the University Safeguarding Officer and taking any other action in response, as set out below; - Keeping records; - Liaising with the staff. - Coordination of regular training to College staff in Safer Recruitment (with regard to safeguarding) and Child Protection as appropriate. - 13.2.
-The DSO is responsible for: - Ensuring that Safeguarding procedures are available to parents and teachers of children working with the College on request. - Ensuring that all outreach staff and student ambassadors are appropriately trained, understand and implement safeguarding procedures (including those also laid out in the Lost Child Policy and Procedure) when supporting events with under-18-year-old participants. - Ensuring that activities involving under 18s are appropriately risk assessed and steps are taken to mitigate those risks wherever possible, with particular attention paid to residential programmes of activity. - Ensuring that the lost child policy and procedure is reviewed in the context of the Access Departments programme of activities including under 18-year-olds. - Escalating any safeguarding concerns or incidents to the DSL as needed. - 13.3.
+This includes the briefing of new staff as part of their induction; - Ensuring that, through the usual processes of induction, each College Staff has access to the Safeguarding Procedures and has read them within 3 months of being appointed; - Receiving reports of alleged or suspected abuse of children within the College, or reported by a child relating to incidents at home or outside the College, contacting the University Safeguarding Officer and taking any other action in response, as set out below; - Keeping records; - Liaising with the staff. - Coordination of regular training to College staff in Safer Recruitment (with regard to safeguarding) and Child Protection as appropriate.

+13.2.
+The DSO is responsible for:

+Ensuring that Safeguarding procedures are available to parents and teachers of children working with the College on request.

+- Ensuring that all student helpers are appropriately trained. - Ensuring that activities involving under 18s are appropriately risk assessed. - 13.3.
 The Safeguarding Trustee will support the activities of the DSL and DSO. - 13.4.
 The Governing Body is responsible for: - Undertaking an annual review of the College's Safeguarding Policy and procedures; - Receiving the College's annual safeguarding risk assessment and action plan.